-Mortgage rates will start the day a bit improved compared to last week as Mortgage Backed Securities and Treasuries start the day in positive territory.
+Mortgage rates for January 22, 2019 will start the day a bit improved compared to last week as Mortgage Backed Securities and Treasuries start the day in positive territory.
 30 year fixed rate mortgages and 15 year fixed rate mortgages remain the most attractive loan programs for both purchase and refinance.

 The 10y treasury yield opened the day at the 2.75% level after nearly reaching 2.80% last week (bond market was closed yesterday).
 Last week Mortgage Backed Securities and Treasuries sold off pushing mortgage rates higher on news that the government shutdown was being resolved and the trade war with China was nearing an end.